akercheval/espy/README.md

 Spanish (and vice-versa), espy will be, at its core, in Spanish.

 This is part of my senior honors thesis at Tufts University, and naturally the code will be open-source.
-I'll upload a version of the thesis to this repository in May 2018, once it's published.
+You can read a copy of my thesis [here](https://github.com/akercheval/espy/blob/master/Thesis%20-%20Adam%20Kercheval.pdf)

 ### To use:
 If you have a 64-bit machine, you should be able to use the pre-built executable